-For example, to type a p symbol:
+For example, to type a ¤ symbol:

-- 2 Release the 1 (Shift) and Alt keys.
+- 1 Hold down the 1 (Shift) and Alt keys, press and release the 3 key. - 2 Release the ☆ (Shift) and Alt keys.

 The application Chars also lets you insert many special characters and symbols into your document.
 For more information, refer to the RISC OS 3 User Guide.